akey7/mockout-ui/README.md

 registerServiceWorker()
 ```

-## 50. Create the authentication header
+## 50. Create the authentication UI header

 The header of the app will have the title of the app on the left side and the login/out buttons on the right side.
 It needs to be a container so it can be aware of auth changes.